Rezacs/Fifa/src/main/java/Unipi/Fifa/controllers/UserNodeController.java.md

 ### 4.1. `checkUser`

-This method checks if a user with the given username exists.
+This method checks if a userNode with the given username exists.

 ```java
 @PostMapping("/check/{username}")